5 Important Functions of Operating System Explained

 3. Process Management

-The operating system is responsible for managing the processes on your computer.
+An operating system manages the processes on your computer.
 This includes starting and stopping programs, allocating resources, and managing memory usage.
-The operating system ensures that the programs running on your computer should be compatible.
-It’s also responsible for enforcing program security, which helps to keep your computer safe from potential attacks.
+It ensures that the programs running on your computer should be compatible.
+For enforcing program security, this software can help to keep your computer safe from potential attacks.

 Each process, called a quantum, is given a certain amount of time to execute.
 Once a process has used its quantum, the operating system interrupts it, providing another process with a turn.
-This ensures that each process gets a fair share of the CPU time.
+Each process gets a fair share of the CPU time.

 The operating system manages processes by doing the following tasks: